Dungyichao/Online_Order_System/README.md

 ```

 ### 3.5.4 Local Sotrage
 Whenever user refresh the page which he or she has already login, the login information will be cleared out and user is logged out automatically.
-In order to address this value, we need to use logalStorage.
+In order to address this problem, we need to use logalStorage.
 You may find the implementation in ```Src/App.js```
 ```javascript
 // setter
 localStorage.setItem('myData', data);